-1. For me, the best day ever starts with a green drink in the courtyard of Satsuma in the Bywater, a juice bar and vegetarian breakfast/lunch spot (they're just now starting to serve dinner a few nights a week); its cavernous interior is a mellow but social place to spend the morning.
+1. For me, the best day ever starts with a green drink in the courtyard of Satsuma in the Bywater, a juice bar and vegetarian breakfast/lunch spot; its cavernous interior is a mellow but social place to spend the morning.

 2. I'd follow that with a yoga class at Swan River Yoga in the Marigny, a light-filled room above a beautiful courtyard.

 4. The perfect afternoon in New Orleans is about 70 degrees and sunny, and we have a lot of those in autumn and spring.
 I'd while away a couple of hours digesting with a book near the oak tree at the entrance to City Park (it's garlanded with enormous wind chimes).
 One of the ways I fell in love with this city was through great books like The Moviegoer, All the King's Men, The Earl of Louisiana, and that inimitable classic, A Confederacy of Dunces.
 I'd bike home, listening to the calliope echo off the Mississippi and the whistle of freight trains winding through the Bywater.